aabhiyann/audio-classification-cnn/README.md

 # Animal Sound Classifier

-This project is for **CSCI 4/6366: Intro to Deep Learning** at The George Washington University.
+This project is for **CSCI 6366: Neural Networks & Deep Learning** at The George Washington University.
 We are building a deep learning model to classify animal sounds (**dog**, **cat**, **bird**) from audio clips using:

 - Mel-spectrograms and 2D Convolutional Neural Networks (CNNs)